cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 	- The east gate is also known as the Morning Gate, or, as some locals like to call it, the Mourning Gate.
 - Heavy iron chains with iron padlocks keep the gates shut at night
 	- During the day, the gates are closed but not typically locked
+- Two town [[guard|guards]] stand just inside each gate.
+Instead of spears, they carry pikes (reach 10 ft., 1d10+1 piercing damage on a hit).
+These weapons are long enough to stab creatures through the bars of the gate.
+The guards greet all visitors with suspicion, particularly those who arrive at night.
+If the characters arrive at night, one or more of them must succeed on a DC 20 Charisma (Persuasion) check to convince the guards to unlock the gate and let them enter.

 ## Maps
 ![[DM Map - Vallaki.jpg]]